triciappa/Python-Programming-MOOC/README.md

 # Python-Programming-MOOC
-Exercises from a Phyton programmin course
+Exercises from a Phyton programming course